-Social work is not just a degree, it is also a passionate calling of courage, service, leadership, and discovery.
-Mahatma Gandhi once said, "The best way to find yourself is to lose yourself in the service of others.”
-Come find yourself in Defiance College’s social work program where the knowledge, values, and skills of professional social work are cultivated in service opportunities both within and outside of the classroom, and in local, national, and global settings.
+Social work is not just a degree.
+It is also a passionate calling of courage, service, leadership, and discovery.
+Mahatma Gandhi once said, "The best way to find yourself is to lose yourself in the service of others."
+Find yourself in Defiance College’s social work program where the knowledge, values, and skills of professional social work are cultivated in service opportunities both within and outside of the classroom, and in local, national, and global settings.

 Social work is a helping profession, dedicated to improving the lives of individuals, families, and communities.
-Social workers are problem solvers, advocates, mediators, counselors, and brokers, using and mobilizing resources to meet the basic needs of all people.
-In hospitals, schools, jails, mental health centers, adoption and foster care agencies, homeless shelters, domestic violence shelters, substance abuse treatment centers, and elsewhere, social workers work in the service of others to make a difference in the world.
+Social workers are problem solvers, advocates, mediators, counselors, and brokers.
+They use and mobilize resources to meet the basic needs of all people.
+In hospitals, schools, correctional facilities, mental health centers, veteran services, nursing homes, adoption and foster care agencies, homeless shelters, domestic violence shelters, disability services, substance abuse treatment centers, and elsewhere, social workers engage in the service of others to make a difference in the world.

 Social workers are required to adhere to high standards of professional and ethical conduct in their work with clients.
 This work requires compassion, integrity, determination, and a high regard for social justice.

 Students are formally admitted to the social work program after the sophomore year.
-During the fall semester of the junior year, students will be engaged in a hands-on field experience consisting of 10 hours per week in a social service agency with limited duties.
-A second field placement will be conducted during the Spring semester of the senior year which involves working 30 hours per week as a fully functioning professional.
+During the fall semester of the junior year, students will be engaged in hands-on field experience consisting of 10 hours per week in a social service agency with limited duties.
+The second field placement will be conducted during the spring semester of the senior year, which involves working 30 hours per week as a fully-functioning professional.
 In addition, students have many opportunities to participate in social agencies as volunteers or while completing class assignments or projects.